fbpx

 Course highlights

-• Peripheral nerves, plexus and plane techniques for regional anaesthesia.
+• Advanced nerve and truncal plane blocks for regional anaesthesia.

 Course Dates